Estimating Parameter Fields in Multi-Physics PDEs from Scarce Measurements

 Accurate modeling of physical phenomena is crucial in a wide range of scientific and engineering applications.
-Differential equations serve as a foundational framework for describing the dynamics of such systems, capturing processes that evolve over time and space.
-However, the parameters that govern the dynamics of such systems are often unknown or deviate from known values due to factors such as wear and tear, aging, or environmental variations, resulting in significant changes in the system's behavior.
+Differential equations provide a foundational framework for capturing dynamics that evolve over time and space.
+However, the governing parameters are often unknown or deviate from known values due to factors such as aging, wear, or environmental variation, resulting in significant changes in system behavior.
 For example, the thermal properties of aged batteries can evolve, increasing the risk of thermal runaway and fires in electric vehicles (EVs).
-Similarly, in biomedical contexts, alterations in the properties of cardiac tissue may lead to arrhythmias or atrial fibrillation, while variations in the flow properties within porous media can result in groundwater contamination or aquifer depletion.
+Similarly, in biomedical contexts, changes in cardiac tissue properties can lead to arrhythmias or atrial fibrillation, while variations in porous media flow properties may cause groundwater contamination or aquifer depletion.
 These examples underscore the critical need for parameter estimation, as failing to account for evolving parameters can lead to inaccurate predictions and severe consequences.
-Beyond accuracy, parameter estimation enables transformative applications, such as simulating future behavior, predicting breaking points, estimating remaining useful life in engineering systems, and creating personalized models for tailored healthcare diagnostics and treatments through more accurate digital twins.
+Beyond accuracy, parameter estimation enables transformative applications, such as simulating future behavior, predicting failure points, estimating remaining useful life in engineering systems, and creating personalized models for tailored healthcare diagnostics and treatments through high-fidelity digital twins.

 Parameter estimation in multiphysics applications presents several interconnected challenges.
-The problem is inherently ill-posed, and in many real-world scenarios, direct measurement of parameters is impractical due to cost, inaccessibility, or physical constraints, leaving system responses as the only observable source of information.
-In addition to these difficulties, available data is often sparse, noisy, or incomplete, limiting the reliability of inference.
-Moreover, many relevant parameters are spatially distributed and field-dependent rather than scalar, and they are often tightly coupled across scales, making them difficult to disentangle or model independently.
+The problem is ill-posed due to its inverse nature.
+In many real-world scenarios, direct parameter measurement is impractical due to cost, inaccessibility, or physical constraints, leaving system responses as the only observable data.
+In addition, available system response data are often sparse, noisy, or incomplete, limiting reliable parameter recovery.
+More critically, many relevant parameters are not scalar but spatially distributed or field-dependent, and are often tightly coupled across scales, making them difficult to isolate or model independently.